darshanphotography/website/README.md

 # 🌎 Parcel 2 website

-This is the website for Parcel v2.
-These docs are a **work in progress**.
-Please help us out by giving your feedback in issues, and feel free to send pull requests for contributions. 😍
+This Is The Website For Parcel v2.
+These Docs Are A **Work In Progress**.
+Please Help Us Out By Giving Your Feedback In Issues, And Feel Free To Send Pull Requests For Contributions. 😍

 ## Contributing

-Start a local server using:
+Start A Local Server Using:

 ```bash
 yarn
 yarn serve
 ```

-The website is automatically deployed using [Vercel](https://vercel.com).
+The Website Is Automatically Deployed Using [Vercel](https://vercel.com).

-Search is powered by [Algolia DocSearch](https://docsearch.algolia.com/).
+Search Is Powered By [Algolia DocSearch](https://docsearch.algolia.com/).